GPS Reception and Interference

 Problem statement

-Engineers and technicians require tools to simulate and analyze results before spending time and money performing on-site analysis.
+Engineers and technicians require tools to create simulations and analyze results to plan future missions before spending time and money fielding assets to perform on-site analysis.
 You are simulating a future training mission where a light aircraft will fly a search pattern over mountainous terrain.
 You need to determine how well the aircraft receives GPS transmissions.
-Although illegal to purchase and use in the United States, GPS jammers pose a threat to your communications.
-You want to know how these jammers will affect your communications.
-Using the jammer's specifications on the manufacturer's website, they state that the transmitter has a jamming radius of up to 400 meters.
-A team of engineers will drive to an area centrally located under the aircraft search pattern and determine if one of these devices will affect the aircraft's reception of the GPS signal.
-During this analysis, terrain must be taken into account.
-Prior to the mission, you will simulate the test in STK.
+Although illegal to purchase and use in the United States, GPS jammers pose a threat to your test.
+You want to know how these jammers could affect your communications so you can confidently plan future missions when there is a possibility of GPS interference in the rescue area of operations.
+A team of engineers will drive to an area centrally located under the aircraft's search pattern to determine if one of these devices will affect the aircraft's reception of the GPS signal.

 Solution